h-kitagawa/scsnowman/scmpsnowman/README-mp.md

  - etoolbox
  - keyval

-Loading the xcolor package is highly recommended, since "getting current foreground color" requires it.
+The xcolor package is not required, but highly recommended.
-In other words, {\color{red}\scsnowman}} draws a snowman in black, not red, without loading the xcolor package.